 4.3 Private Key Reuse: For Code Signing Certificates, the Applicant/Subscriber shall not apply for a Code Signing Certificate if the Public Key in the Certificate is or will be used with a non-Code Signing Certificate.

-4.4 Prevention of Misuse: For Code Signing Certificates, the Subscriber will provide adequate network and other security controls to protect against misuse of the Private Key and that GlobalSign will revoke the Certificate without requiring prior notification if there is unauthorized access to the Private Keys.4.3
+4.4 Prevention of Misuse: The Subscriber will provide adequate network and other security controls to protect against misuse of the Private Key and that GlobalSign will revoke the Certificate without requiring prior notification if there is unauthorized access to the Private Keys.

 Under no circumstances must the Certificate be used for criminal activities such as phishing attacks, fraud, certifying or signing malware.
 Subscriber should not use a Certificate to knowingly sign software that contains Suspect Code or otherwise distribute content that has the effect of misleading, inconveniencing or annoying the recipient such as software that includes unwelcome features or programs not disclosed appropriately to the user prior to installation, or is recognized as unwelcome or suspicious by commercial anti-virus scanning applications.

-Subscriber also accepts these additional obligations and warrants to use the EV Code Signing Certificate:
+4.6.2 EV Code Signing: Subscriber accepts these additional obligations and makes the following warranties when using EV Code Signing Certificates:

 If Subscriber becomes aware (by whatever means) that it has signed code that contains malicious software or a serious vulnerability, the Subscriber must immediately inform GlobalSign.